What is Continuous Testing?

 Tests are time-consuming to execute, so it is not practical to run the complete regression test suite on each build.
 This means the team lacks instant feedback on whether their changes impact the existing user experience.

 UI tests require considerable rework to keep pace with the frequent changes typical of accelerated release processes.
-This results in slow, burdensome maintenance and/or causes automation efforts to be abandoned.
+This results in slow, burdensome test maintenance and/or causes test automation efforts to be abandoned.

 Test Environment Instability

 Test environment instability (inaccessible dependencies, test data issues, etc.) commonly cause timeouts, incomplete tests, false positives, and/or inaccurate results — preventing you from delivering the fast quality feedback Agile and DevOps require.